LIVE

 The DA for the August to October 2026 quarter will be determined by the average CPI-IW for April, May, and June 2026 — data that the Labour Bureau will release in May, June, and July 2026 respectively.
 The official IBA circular for August 2026 DA is expected in late July or early August 2026.

-| CPI Scenario (Apr–Jun 2026 avg) | Estimated Avg CPI | Estimated Aug 2026 DA |
+CPI Scenario (Apr confirmed 149.9; May–Jun 2026 est.) Estimated Avg CPI Estimated Aug 2026 DA

-Key point: Even in the flat-CPI scenario, August 2026 DA (~26.07%) will be higher than May 2026 DA (25.70%) because March 2026 CPI (149.10) is already higher than the previous quarter average (148.73).
-Watch this page — it will be updated as April, May, and June 2026 CPI-IW figures are released by the Labour Bureau each month.
+Key point: April 2026 CPI is confirmed at 149.9 — already above the entire May 2026 reference average (148.73).
+Even in the flat scenario, August 2026 DA (~26.87%) will exceed May 2026 DA (25.70%) by over 1 percentage point.
+Watch this page — it will be updated when May and June 2026 CPI-IW data are released by the Labour Bureau.

 Repo Rate note: The RBI repo rate as of April 2026 is 5.25%.
 While the repo rate and bank DA are calculated independently, a lower repo rate environment keeps general inflation subdued, which may moderate CPI growth in the coming quarters.